Tezsure/Tezster-GUI/README.md

 </div>
 <br />

-Use the GUI version of Tezster which is ready to use Desktop app, made with React and Electron.
-Primarily can be used to interact with Tezster CLI ( i.e Local Node ) as well as remote Testnets.
-This repo only contains documentation and

 # Getting Super Powers

 This project was generated with React.Js & Electron.
 Tezster-GUI comes with pretty much the same functionalities as CLI with great user interface for ease of access.
 New to Tezos ecosystem and want a developer ready environment?
 We got your back!